How to Make a Fairy Garden House – Free Template

 Horizontal photo showing how to assemble the cardboard roof and chimney to make a fairy house.

 Use tacky glue to glue floral moss to the roof.
-I found it helpful to press the moss into the glue with a piece of waxed paper.
+It’s helpful to use a piece of waxed paper to press the moss into the glue.

 Horizontal photo of floral spanish moss being glued to the cardboard roof.